zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 ![](media/e032d591c5b1132ac156974c6abbe2f4.jpg)

-This concludes section A Database Performance Management lab.
-You can now move on to section B Real Application Testing lab.
+This concludes Database Performance Management lab activities.
+You can now move on to Real Application Testing lab activities.

-**Objective:**

-# **B. Real Application Testing**
+# *B. Real Application Testing*

 The objective of this lab to provide exercises designed to showcase the new Real Application Testing capabilities in Oracle Enterprise Manager Cloud